mauroalejandrojm/mauroalejandrojm/README.md

 I have also worked as a Computer Science Researcher and Pattern Recognition Potter. <img src="https://mauroalejandrojm.vercel.app/svg/potterGlasses.svg" width="42">

-- I’m also a Backend Developer with knowledge about frontend and a passion for design systems (Python3, C#, NodeJs, VueJs, NuxtJS, AngularJS).
+- I’m also a Backend Developer with knowledge about frontend and a passion for design systems and a few programming languages and frameworks (Python3, C#, React, NodeJS, VueJS, NuxtJS, AngularJS, NextJS, .NET).
-- I want to collaborate with other researchers in Psychology, Signal Processing and Quantum Computing.
+- I have experience in research in Psychology, Signal Processing and Quantum Computing.
-- 2024 Goals: Work and release my projects and contribute to Open Source projects (using Github).
+- I also have experience in project management with small-sized teams.
 ---

 ### Social Networks: